Understanding Types of Research – With Example

 The objective of the study is to analyze the influence of one variable of the study on others.
 For instance, the Effect of the installation of new machines for creating goods on the productivity of the firm.

 6. Problem-solving research:

 Such type of research is performed by a special team in firms for analyzing and solving business issues

 7. Problem-oriented research

-This type of research is executed for developing the understanding of the nature of issue Problem-oriented research is also performed for identifying a suitable way of resolving the specific problem.
-The issue here refers to the selection of one option from a number of available choices.
+This type of research is executed for developing the understanding of the nature of the issue Problem-oriented research is also performed for identifying a suitable way of resolving the specific problem.
+The issue here refers to the selection of one option from several available choices.

 - Increase the prices of their car

 Such types of investigation are performed for developing an understanding of the relationship between cause and effect.